citrix/citrix-daas-rest-go/citrixquickdeploy/docs/CatalogScaleSettingsModel.md

 `func (o *CatalogScaleSettingsModel) HasPowerOffDelay() bool`

 HasPowerOffDelay returns a boolean if a field has been set.

+### GetAdditionalUsers

+`func (o *CatalogScaleSettingsModel) GetAdditionalUsers() int32`

+GetAdditionalUsers returns the AdditionalUsers field if non-nil, zero value otherwise.

+### GetAdditionalUsersOk

+`func (o *CatalogScaleSettingsModel) GetAdditionalUsersOk() (*int32, bool)`

+GetAdditionalUsersOk returns a tuple with the AdditionalUsers field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAdditionalUsers

+`func (o *CatalogScaleSettingsModel) SetAdditionalUsers(v int32)`

+SetAdditionalUsers sets AdditionalUsers field to given value.

+### HasAdditionalUsers

+`func (o *CatalogScaleSettingsModel) HasAdditionalUsers() bool`

+HasAdditionalUsers returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)